Tri-Hybrid Multi-User Precoding Using Pattern-Reconfigurable Antennas: Fundamental Models and Practical Algorithms: Tri-Hybrid Precoding Based on Model II

 \subsection{Algorithm Summary and Complexity Analysis}

 As a result, the proposed tri-hybrid precoding algorithm based on Model~II is summarized in Algorithm~\ref{algo:MII}.
 The computational complexity of Algorithm~\ref{algo:MI} is analyzed as follows.
 Under the same assumption that \( N \gg \sum_{k=1}^K M_k > D > K \), we focus on the complexity with respect to the number of \ac{BS} antennas \(N\) and the spherical harmonics truncation length \(T\).
 The complexity of lines~4--6 is dominated by line~4, which has a complexity of \( \mathcal{O}(N^2T) \).
-Over the loop in line~7, the operation in line~8 incurs a total complexity of \( \mathcal{O}(NT^2) \), the updates in lines~9 contribute a total complexity of \( \mathcal{O}(NT^2) \), and the Riemennian manifold optimization method in line~10 incurs a total complexity of \( \mathcal{O}(NT^2) \).
+Over the loop in line~7, the operation in line~8 incurs a total complexity of \( \mathcal{O}(NT^2) \), the updates in lines~9 contribute a total complexity of \( \mathcal{O}(NT^2) \), and the Riemannian manifold optimization method in line~10 incurs a total complexity of \( \mathcal{O}(NT^2) \).
 Additionally, the decomposition method in line~17 has a complexity of \( \mathcal{O}(N_\mathsf{RF}^2N) \) when Algorithm~1 in~\cite{Huang2024Hybrid} is adopted.
 Therefore, the overall complexity of Algorithm~\ref{algo:MII} can be summarized as $\mathcal{O}\big(I_\mathsf{max}(N^2T + NT^2 + N_\mathsf{RF}^2N)\big)$.